The Better Sleep Clinic | Auckland Sleep Medicine | NZ Insomnia Clinic

 Sleep hygiene advice is everywhere on the net, too bad it doesn’t help as an insomnia treatment

 Insomnia sucks.
-And when a health problem strikes, if you’re anything like me, it’ll make perfect sense for you to find some information by turning to the world’s most reliable source of conspiracy theories, misinformation and Nigerian princes wanting to send you money: The Interweb.
+And when a health problem strikes, if you’re anything like us, it’ll make perfect sense for you to find some information by turning to the world’s most reliable source of conspiracy theories, misinformation and Nigerian princes wanting to send you money: The Interweb.

 For sleep problems and insomnia treatment, Dr. Google’s most popular advice is undeniably “sleep hygiene”.
 Sleep hygiene is a set of instructions on “do’s” and “don’ts” to get a better night’s sleep.